Skip to content

 When to use:

-• Before running yepcode push to deploy
+• Before running yepcode run or yepcode push when such new resources exist

 What it does:

-• Updates the local workspace state
+• Registers new resources in the local workspace

 yepcode run <process-slug> --parameters <filepath | stringified-json>